 A significant portion of the business has transitioned to a subscription model with strong retention characteristics.
-Subscriptions now comprises approximately 55% of total revenue, and we continue to focus on growing subscription revenue.
+Annual subscriptions now comprise approximately 54% of total revenue for the six months ended June 30, 2024, and we continue to focus on growing subscription revenue.

 References to "reported revenue" in this discussion and analysis are to our revenue as reported in our historical condensed consolidated financial statements for the relevant periods and reflect the effect of changes in foreign currency exchange rates.
-References to "currency neutral" ("Currency Neutral" or "CN") revenue growth or decline (expressed as a percentage), excluding the effect of changes in foreign currency exchange rates.
+References to "currency neutral" ("Currency Neutral" or "CN") revenue growth or decline (expressed as a percentage) in this section refer to our revenue growth or decline (expressed as a percentage) in this section refer to our revenue growth or decline (expressed as a percentage), excluding the effect of changes in foreign currency exchange rates.
 See "Non-GAAP Financial Measures" for additional information regarding Currency Neutral revenue growth or decline (expressed as a percentage).